PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 After the successful importing action, the interface prompts the pop-up element, where there is a success message _Data imported
 Look at your listings to make sure it's all there as you wished._, progress bars with the procentage and numeric values of the processes - Validated and Imported - and the CTA button to perform Closing the pop-up action.

+If there is no CSV file attached to the Import submission form, the outcomming message will be prompted _Please upload a file in order to continue._